You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Scaligeri mob.

-of any visit are the tombs of the Scaligeri family - pretty weird to
+The highlight of any visit is the tombs of the Scaligeri family—they are pretty weird, to

-say the least but then this was not your average family.
+say the least, but then this was not your average family.
+They make the Adams family seem normal.
 There was no

 are most certainly worth a visit.